 - Return the completed application to the Student Service team in Student Central.

 Non Award study is where a student studies a (or several) subject(s) which will not form part of a full degree.
 Applications are assessed by the Faculty in line with normal entry requirements.
 Non-award subjects are charged a per-credit point rate (fees information here).
 To apply for non-award study:

 - Complete the Non-award study application form.
 The form should include:

 - A certified copy (by a Justice of the Peace) of any completed tertiary studies

 - A certified copy (by a Justice of the Peace) of your birth certificate, passport, visa, or Australian Citizenship certificate.
-For international students - evidence of a is also required, then
+For international students - evidence of a satisfactory English result is also required, then

 - Return the completed form to the Student Service team in Student Central

 Important: the last date to submit an application is one (1) week prior to the start of the session (as per key dates).